wandering-tales/redmine2jira/README.rst

 in the target Jira instance that CSV file can be finally imported in order to update relations on all the existing issues.

-Time logs
-*********

-The only information `Redmine XLS Export plugin`_ is not able to include in its exports are the issues time logs, which need to be exported separately, for the same issue subset, using the related export feature already included in Redmine.
-The tool may be then instructed to integrate such time logs in the final JSON file.

 JIM file format specifications
 ******************************